GUIDE 2024

 Mailchimp API Docs

 Mailchimp’s end users are digital marketing professionals.
-That’s why its API is well written in a simple and easy-to-understand language without any technical jargon.
-The two-column layout works great with a nice table of contents on the left, and the information on the right.
+That’s why its API is well written in simple, easy-to-understand language without any technical jargon.
+The two-column layout works great, with a nice table of contents on the left and the information on the right.

 mailchimp api